Counseling & Member Care Seminar

 When and Where

 NCF has offered the Counseling and Member Care Seminar since 2002, hosting it each October alternately in Chiang Mai, Thailand, and Antalya, Turkey.
+This year we will offer the seminar near Athens, Greece, on the beautiful island of Evia.
 With over 50 years experience offering intensive seminars in counseling, NCF is committed to serving cross-cultural workers close to where they live and work.

 Seminar topics cover a wide range of practical and thought-provoking areas including: Biblical and Theological Foundations for Member Care and Counseling; Learning from the Emotional Life of Jesus; The Primacy of Shame and Christian Character; Principles and Techniques of Counseling; Depression, Burnout, and Anxiety; Dealing with Crisis and Trauma; Cross-Cultural Issues in Member Care, Sexuality and Cross-Cultural Ministry; MK/TCK Adjustment Issues from Childhood to Adolescence; and Healthy Team Dynamics, Community, and Conflict Resolution.